Monsters of Morningside

 He needed Zoombies of a particular kind.
 They had to be monsters that he really, really liked, they had to be very, very fierce, and they had to not run away.

 He sat down, closed his eyes, and waited for the moment when could see these particular monsters clearly with his inside eyes.
 He whispered: "Intent!" and took the pencils in his hands.
 As they looped and circled and zig-zagged, a familiar, tingling buzz warmed his fingertips.

-He colored and colored until a kind of stillness moved up from his hands through his whole body; then he lifted his hands, and the Zoombies arose: seven vividly colored monsters.
+He colored and colored until something in the paper told his hands to be still; then he lifted them, and the Zoombies arose: seven vividly colored monsters.